-What Does it Take to Be a Solar Sales Representative or Assessor?
+What is a Solar Sales Representative or Assessor?

 - Develop marketing or strategic plans for sales territories.